-Running a dental practice can sometimes feel like climbing uphill.
-You might struggle to book appointments or even feel like you’re throwing your earnings into the void to pay for your dental supplies.
-And when you’re only breaking even on profits, expanding your practice can be challenging.
+Running a dental organization can sometimes feel like climbing uphill.
+Your practices might be struggling to book appointments, or it may even seem like you're throwing your earnings into the void to pay for dental supplies.
+When offices are struggling with the day-to-day of taking care of patients and perhaps only breaking even on profits, scaling your business can be challenging.

-Thankfully, we’ve collected some strategies for how to improve your dental practice.
-Learn about ways to start practicing efficient and profitable dentistry below.
+Thankfully, we've collected some strategies for how to improve.
+Below, you’ll learn tactics for practicing efficient and profitable dentistry.

-With so many day-to-day responsibilities, it can be challenging to see your practice’s larger financial picture.
-By taking time to reflect on your practice’s financial health, you can find growth opportunities.
+With so many day-to-day responsibilities, it can be hard for those at ground level to see the larger financial picture.
+By taking time to reflect on and communicate your practice's financial health, you can find growth opportunities as a team.

-Errors and interruptions can directly impact your practice’s flow, resulting in wasted time and ultimately decreased overall revenue.
-Make your dental office run smoother by implementing these steps.
+Errors and interruptions can directly impact your practice's flow, resulting in wasted time and ultimately decreased overall revenue.
+Consider helping your dental offices to run smoother by implementing these steps.

 Depending on the timing, running out of stock can be a minor interruption or an impassible obstacle, hindering the servicing of clients and damaging both your profits and your reputation.
 To prevent stock issues at critical moments, you must effectively manage your practice's inventory.
 Your management strategy should include systems for surveying stock levels and ordering supplies.

-If your practice is having frequent supply issues, inventory management software can help.
-Even if you aren’t, it can help improve cash flow and guard your practice against the likelihood of having to write off damaged or expired stock.
+If your practices are having frequent supply issues, inventory management software can help.
+Even if they aren't, it can help improve your company's cash flow and guard your organization against the likelihood of having to write off damaged or expired stock.

 You can use software like Method to track your stock levels and know how much inventory you have and how much you need.
 You can also order from suppliers and track order statuses directly within the software, saving you time and organizing order information.
 Some systems, like Method, can even track stock levels at various suppliers and provide approximate lead times (the time between placing an order and shipping), reducing the risk of late shipments.